 - In the Greek grammar, it places them in a position of greater distinction

-- It is a relationship with God that is like an acquaintance, or good friends, but a friendship where you share life together.
+- It is a relationship with God that isn’t like an acquaintance, or good friends, but a friendship where you share life together.

 - Ephesians 1:3-6

 - We are not only a friend, but an adopted son and daughter of God

 - This is so much better than being religious!

 Do you really know who you are in Jesus Christ?

 - Or you can live everyday in the manifest presence of God

 - Because you’ve accepted Jesus Christ, you can live from glory to glory